robertjskelton/robertjskelton.github.io/_posts/2019-02-21-My-Turo-Claim-Horror-Story.markdown

 ### Feb 20
 [Corvette relisted](https://turo.com/rentals/cars/fl/palm-bay/chevrolet-corvette/381353), required multiple day rentals and higher rate per day, along with a cleaning fee if not returned clean.

+### Feb 21
+Changed my mind, took the Corvette off Turo because this was a nightmare.

 # Conclusion
 First, I want to thank [Ace's Body Shop](https://www.facebook.com/Aces-Autobody-1381810925437470/).
 They did a great job on my car, and John went above and beyond filling out multiple supplements for Turo and Snapsheet.
 Seriously, thanks, you guys were great.